 Your local utility will give you a financial incentive for signing up for Rush Hour Rewards.
 Plus, you’ll receive an additional participation incentive after the summer season ends if you stay enrolled.

-- In the unlikely situation of a critical need on the electric grid, local utility may need to call a critical rush hour event.
-Critical rush hour events can occur at any time of day on weekdays and weekends between June and October.
+- In the unlikely situation of a critical need on the electric grid, Your local utility may need to call a critical rush hour event.
+Critical rush hour events can occur at any time of day.

 Here's how it works: